hjlogique/View-High-Scores-Game/README.md

 Note: The first screenshot below displays the cover page of the application.
-The second screenshot displays one of the quiz questions and answers.
-In the third screenshot the player has answered all the questions and the score is displayed.
+The second screenshot displays one of the quiz questions and the related answers.
+In the third screenshot all questions has been answered and the score is displayed.
+Here the player needs to submit his/her name.

 ```
 ![View High Scores Game application screenshot](/screenshots/image1.png)